 M.S. in Secondary Education

 Certified teachers looking to expand their skill-set and earn a master’s degree can find what they’re looking for in the M.S. in Secondary Education.
-The 36-credit program offers the opportunity to work with the program coordinator to self-design an academic plan in Secondary Education that meets your individual professional needs.
+The 36-credit program offers the opportunity to work with the program coordinator to self-design an academic plan that meets your individual professional needs.
 This program does not lead to initial teacher certification.

-• Offers convenient schedules to fit your busy schedule.
+• Convenient schedules fit your busy schedule.

 • Highly competitive tuition.

 • Submit the non-refundable application fee

 • Official transcripts verifying completion of an undergraduate degree from a regionally accredited college or university with a minimum cumulative grade point average of 2.75

 Note: Candidates should schedule a meeting with the program coordinator upon initial Admission to develop an individual Program of Study.

 • Minimum 3.00 G.P.A., limit one course grade of “C”